CZhouLab/BAMBI/README.md

 Arguments:

-	--biomarker_target_gene_type	# target biomarker gene type, "protein_coding" or "lincRNA" or "microarray"
+	--biomarker_target_gene_type [-t]	# target biomarker gene type, "protein_coding" or "lincRNA" or "microarray"
 Options:
-	--RNASeq_FPKM_table_path	# if you want to use your own RNA-Seq table, you need to provide FPKM table path here --RNASeq_ReadCount_table_path	# if you want to use your own RNA-Seq table, you need to provide ReadCount table path here --microarray_table_path		# if you want to use your own microarray table, you need to provide microarray table path here
+	--RNASeq_FPKM_table_path [-F]	# if you want to use your own RNA-Seq table, you need to provide FPKM table path here --RNASeq_ReadCount_table_path [-R]	# if you want to use your own RNA-Seq table, you need to provide ReadCount table path here
+	--microarray_table_path	[-m]	# if you want to use your own microarray table, you need to provide microarray table path here

 ```